FrankN88/MS2_University-Research-Group/README.md

         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content,research and researchers.
         3. As a First Time Visitor, I want to find the main areas of the research group.
 I also want to locate their social media links to see their followings on social media in order to be updated about their latest releases.
     -   #### Returning Visitor Goals
-        1. As a Returning Visitor, I want to find information about new releases.
+        1. As a Returning Visitor, I want to find information about new releases and events/seminars.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the research group with any questions I may have.
+        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any question I may have.
-        3. As a Returning Visitor, I want to find community links.
+        3. As a Returning Visitor, I want to find the social media links so that I can join and interact with others in the community.
     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any newly added features regarding the research.
         2. As a Frequent User, I want to check to see if there are any updates to the staff and seminars.